 If all you want is a way to take orders and process payment, WordPress forms are a perfect way to get set up without the complexity of a full-on commercial plugin.
 You don’t sacrifice flexibility, though!
 The power to build out beautiful product pages complete with imagery and a diverse set of product options are still at your disposal.
 Simply integrate with a payment gateway service like Stripe or PayPal and go!

-To top it off, it’s even pretty simple to set up recurring subscription plans.
+To top it off, it’s even pretty simple to set up recurring subscription plans, check out our in-depth guide on WooCommerce subscriptions.
 Pick the right form builder and you’ll have integrations to reliable subscription management services at your fingertips!

 11. Populate Physical or Digital Documents from a Form